-How Can Developers Take Advantage of Modular Building?
+How can Developers Take Advantage of Modular Construction?

 Essentially, shorter build timelines inherent with modular construction helps to mitigate risk, since the developers’ time and money is not tied up in empty lots for that long (as seen with traditional methods).
 “Furthermore, developers have what modular suppliers need: a forward-looking pipeline and control of the product to put through it” according to the McKinsey & Company.

 With that said, making products that are repeatable for efficient factory production is critical.
 For example, developers can repeat rooms (like bathrooms or even condos and hospital rooms) to reduce the need for factory alterations (i.e. rejigging CNC controllers to accommodate different types of profiles).
 In order to benefit from modular construction, developers need to stray away from operating on a project-by-project basis and begin to create a pipeline of repeatable projects.
 Establishing a design that can be reused means less time in the design phase and therefore more output.
 Not to mention faster turnaround for less of a cost.